Snuggle up with some holiday cheer as OnMilwaukee shares stories of everything merry and bright in the spirit of the season.

 Lion’s Tooth is Milwaukee’s newest book store, focusing on local/indie material and more.
 It's also a cute spot for a beverage with a small cafe/bar.
 Gift cards are available and ideal for couples or individuals who like to drink, read and be merry.
 Stop in or go here.

 Memberships are truly gifts that keep giving throughout the entire year.
-Get one for your friends or family or teacher or bartender or favorite OnMilwaukee writer (ahem) from Milwaukee Public Museum, Milwaukee Art Museum, Discovery World or the Urban Ecology Center.
+Get one for your friends or family or teacher or bartender or favorite OnMilwaukee writer (ahem) from Milwaukee Public Museum, Milwaukee Art Museum, Discovery World, The Harley-Davidson Museum or the Urban Ecology Center.

 6. Kids Crew membership